amitkumarsaw/Machine-Learning/Introduction/README.md

+# INTRODUCTION TO MACHINE LEARNING

-# Machine learning definition :
+## Machine learning definition :

 Two definitions of Machine Learning are offered.
 Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
 This is an older, informal definition.